josephlewis42/multicache/README.md

 --------

 * Support for caching items with multiple keys
-* Lots of common out of the box algorithms
+* Lots of common out of the box replacement algorithms
 	* LRU
 	* Time Expiration
 	* Round Robin